Mumtahina-Mim/Job-Portal-Website/resources/docs/1.0/savejob.md

 <a name="section-1"></a>

 ##Description
- Here I implement a form,where all employers can  create  company and they post job or vacance.</br>
+ They can also  saved any kinds of post.</br>
- They also can accept  apply application .</br>
+ They also can unsave  which job they save .</br>
+ they can recheck again those job.</br>